Ready to Lead

 A life-long Democrat, Donna is a proven leader who has worked on innovative and ethical policies to bring a new perspective to prosecutions and advance the interests of justice.
 Now is the time to reimagine and restore trust in the justice system.

 A resident of Middlesex County for more than 25 years, Donna was raised by her dad, a single parent who served as a lineman at the electric company for 43 years.
 A product of the public schools, Donna attended Boston University on scholarship.
-After a decade in healthcare management, she enrolled at Boston College Law School the same year that her oldest son entered kindergarten.
+After a decade in healthcare management, she enrolled at Boston College Law School the same year that her oldest son started first grade.

 She clerked for Justice Elspeth Cypher in the Massachusetts Appeals Court and then started as a prosecutor in the Suffolk County District Attorney’s Office.
 She then worked as a zealous advocate, as a defense attorney for clients in the state and federal justice system.
 Donna returned to the Suffolk County DA's Office as Chief of Professional Integrity & Ethics, creating training programs, prosecution policies, and helping to build the Conviction Integrity Program.